ashleychontos/pySYD/paper/paper.md

 # Statement of need

-There is an obvious need within the astronomy community for an open-source asteroseismology tool that is 1) accessible, 2) reproducible, and 3) scalable, which  will only grow with the continued success of the NASA TESS mission.
+There is a strong need within the astronomy community for an open-source asteroseismology tool that is 1) accessible, 2) reproducible, and 3) scalable, which  will only grow with the continued success of the NASA TESS mission.
 In this paper we present a Python tool that automatically detects solar-like